bobbrowning/sudsjs/README.md

 bash sudsjs-main/install.sh
 ```

-# Run the system as-is

-The install script run the application as the final step and you should see
+The install script runs the application as the final step and you should see
 ```
 SUDS Installed - starting up
 SUDS-Express - starting app.js